 Building Permits - Unincorporated Area

-For review purposes, building permits are divided into two (2) categories: major buildings which require a Development Order from the Planning and Environmental Regulation Division, and minor buildings which do not require a Development Order and are processed by the Permitting, Licensing and Consumer Protection Division.
-Please contact the Planning and Environmental Regulation Division staff to determine if a Development Order is required.
+For review purposes, building permits are divided into two (2) categories: major buildings which require a Development Order from us and minor buildings which do not require a Development Order and are processed by the Environmental Licensing and Building Permitting Division.
+Please contact us to determine if a Development Order is required.

 1. Major Buildings - Development Order Required

-Most major buildings, including a single family residence, require the issuance of a Development Order by the Planning and Environmental Regulation Division before a building permit application can be filed at the Permitting, Licensing and Consumer Protection Division.
+Most major buildings, including a single family residence, require the issuance of a Development Order from us before a building permit application can be filed with the Environmental Licensing and Building Permitting Division.
 Other construction, including on-site paving, parking lots, and interior renovations which add dwelling units or change the occupancy of the building, also require a Development Order.
 The purpose of this review is to determine the availability of adequate urban services, ensure compliance with specific development standards, and determine impact fee assessments when applicable.

 What do I need to submit for approval?

 You will need three (3) signed and sealed sets of plans are required which include: a property boundary survey, with a legal description of the property; a site plan showing the proposed buildings, driveways, parking spaces and layout of the site; a landscaping and lighting plan (if applicable); and construction plans in conformity with the South Florida Building Code.

 Where do I start?

 Our staff will route you, with your plans and a Minor Review Application and Development Order, to all applicable review agencies (agencies to be determined by staff).
 You will "hand carry" your plans and documents to these agencies for their review and signatures.
 Some agencies will charge a review fee.

 After all required approvals have been secured, return to us to pay any applicable impact and application fees.
 A Development Order authorizing you to apply for a building permit will be issued.